-Currency vs Money are the two words that are used in our everyday life and are often confused as being the similar thing.
-The terms Money and Currency at glance would appear to be synonyms but they are not.
+Currency and money are the two words used in our everyday lives, often confused as being a similar things.
+The terms money and currency would appear to be similar, but they are not.
 Further, they are sometimes used interchangeably in several scenarios.
-There are several different theories that suggest how currency and money are separate from one other.
-However, several theories also state that there is kind of thing is as bad money and good money.
-Good money can be considered to be gold, silver etc. while on another hand bad money can be considered to be the currency.
-This is often confusing, now let’s try to get back to the basics.
+Several different theories suggest how currency and money are separate from each other.
+However, several theories also state the things as bad money and good money.
+You can consider good money like gold, silver, etc. On the other hand, bad money can be regarded as currency.
+That is often confusing now.
+Let us try to return to the basics.

-The coins and bills that one may carry with oneself aren’t technically money but are currency.
-Most likely, they’re a kind of fiat currency or currency which has no intrinsic value.
-In the past, rare metals like silver and gold were used to be considered as money, but today’s money has become far more intangible and is defined by the functions that it can fulfill.
+The coins and bills that one may carry with oneself are not technically money but are currency.
+Most likely, they are a kind of fiat currency or currency that has no intrinsic value.
+In the past, rare metals like silver and gold were considered money, but today’s money has become far more intangible and is defined by the functions that it can fulfill.

-Let’s now define money which has to be the medium of exchange, a store of value, a unit of account and a payment standard.
+Let us now define money as the medium of exchange, value store, account unit, and payment standard.

-In this article, we discuss the key differences between Money vs Currency.
+In this article, we will discuss the key differences between money and currency.

 Money vs Currency Infographics

-Here we provide you with the top 6 difference between Money vs Currency
+Here, we provide you with the top 6 differences between money and currency: